Methodology

 How LoadStrike fits

 LoadStrike already exposes report formats, cluster modes, transports, browser runtimes, and sink outputs publicly.
-This methodology page ties those verified building blocks into one benchmark-reading contract without claiming results that do not yet exist.
+This methodology page ties those verified building blocks into one reader-facing checklist before any benchmark claim is treated as trustworthy.

 Verified LoadStrike fit points

-• Keeps benchmark publication tied to real downloadable artifacts instead of headline-only claims.
+• Keeps benchmark communication tied to real downloadable artifacts instead of headline-only claims.

-• Explains how runtime topology, scenario shape, and report artifacts should be documented together.
+• Shows how runtime topology, scenario shape, and report artifacts should be documented together.

 Future dataset contract